-- · All men from 50 years of age. - Start at 45 years if there is one first-degree relative (father/brother/son) with prostate cancer diagnosed before age 65 years and at 40 years if more than one relative with early onset prostate cancer. - Annual digital rectal examination (internal examination of the prostate by the rectal route) PLUS a blood test for a prostate cancer marker called prostate specific antigen (PSA).
+- All men from 50 years of age should be screened regularly. ٠ - Screening should start at 40 years in cases where a close relative had early onset prostate cancer; and at 45 years if a first-degree relative (father/ brother/son) was diagnosed with prostate cancer before the age of 65. - Screening involves an annual digital rectal examination (internal examination of the prostate by the rectal route) PLUS a blood test for a prostate cancer marker called prostate specific antigen (PSA).